NO: Metadata and dataset understanding of yearly data versions - clarification

 - Is it enough to register metadata and add a link to Reportnet, or should the data itself be activated through e.g. an atom feed?

-#2 Updated by Michael Lutz over 1 year ago for data falling under the scope of INSPIRE, you have the obligation to provide metadata, download and view services and, from 2020 (or 2023 for NO?) for Annex III data, to harmonise them.
+#2 Updated by Michael Lutz about 2 years ago for data falling under the scope of INSPIRE, you have the obligation to provide metadata, download and view services and, from 2020 (or 2023 for NO?) for Annex III data, to harmonise them.